Bar Issue Papers

 Florida’s judiciary has long recognized the difficulties confronted by people unable to afford representation in civil matters.
 The Supreme Court has supported the preparation of self-help websites and forms, the annual pro bono awards ceremony conducted at the court each January and other initiatives to encourage lawyers to act on their Oath of Admission to The Florida Bar, “to never reject, from any consideration personal to myself, the cause of the defenseless or oppressed.”

-The federal judiciary in Florida has also been supportive of the pro bono initiatives described above.
-As but one example, U.S. Bankruptcy Judges Catherine McEwen in Tampa and Laurel Isicoff in Miami have encouraged robust pro bono representation (through their local bankruptcy bar associations) in their courts for debtors unable to afford private counsel.
+The federal judiciary in Florida also has been supportive of the pro bono initiatives described above.
+As but one example, U.S. Bankruptcy Judges Catherine McEwen in Tampa and Laurel Myerson Isicoff in Miami have encouraged robust pro bono representation (through their local bankruptcy bar associations) in their courts for debtors unable to afford private counsel.
 Those two judges were honored for their efforts with the Chief Justice’s Distinguished Federal Judicial Service Award in 2016 and 2017, respectively.

 C. Increasing Role of Information Technology

 The Florida Bar, the Florida Bar Foundation, Florida Legal Services and local pro bono committees have steadily increased the use of online media to support pro bono volunteers and their prospective clients.
 Websites such as www.floridaprobono.org and www.dadecountyprobono.org permit volunteers and clients alike to survey available cases and services.

 Through the “Lawyers in Libraries” initiative, the computers in public libraries (and the library staff) become an accessible neighborhood directory for these pro bono services.
 Training videos and webinars are available to help private attorneys learn the procedural and substantive aspects of those cases that may be less familiar to them — landlord/tenant, foreclosure, dissolution of marriage, and guardianship cases, for example.

-In addition, each court and clerk’s office in Florida is now able to use a website to make self-help forms, information, “frequently asked questions,” and other resources available to citizens needing legal assistance but unable to afford private counsel.
-See, for example, the website at www.flcourts.org/resources-and-services/family-courts/family-law-self-help-information
+Each court and clerk’s office in Florida is now able to use a website to make self-help forms, information, “frequently asked questions” and other resources available to citizens needing legal assistance but unable to afford private counsel.
+The Florida Courts have an excellent self-help website.

 Information technology also helps pro bono coordinators maintain lists of volunteers by case category, report on available client cases quickly, and post schedules for classes, webinars and awards for pro bono volunteers.